shabados/database/docs/getting-started/usage.md

 SELECT * FROM lines WHERE shabad_id = '9N9' ORDER BY order_id
 ```

-#### Given a Source, retrieve all the Translation Sources, with Languages and Author Namess
+#### Given a Source, retrieve all the Translation Sources, with Languages and Author Names
 ```sql
 SELECT * FROM sources
 JOIN translation_sources ON translation_sources.source_id = sources.id